 What’s more, Maruyama reportedly discussed his plans for the ending of the light novel series!
 (See below for more details.)

 At the ending of the third season, Momonga/Ainz Ooal Gown has shown exactly why he’s the top of the world by taking on all challengers, but animation studio Madhouse now faces a challenge of their own with producing the fourth season based on the way the story was written.
-Does that mean the fourth season of Overlord could be delayed until 2021?
+Back in 2019, we predicted that the production of the fourth season of Overlord could be delayed until 2021.